frdeso/adding-kernel-tracepoints/README.md

 The first part of the analysis was to find what were the tracepoint already in page in the Linux Kenel.

+##Pagefault
+### What really are pagefault?

+A page fault  is a trap to the software raised by the hardware when a program accesses a page that is mapped in the virtual address space, but not loaded in physical memory.
+[Wikipedia](http://en.wikipedia.org/wiki/Page_fault)

+It's important to note that a pagefault is not a error or a problem.
+It is a necessary downside of having virtual memory.
+1. Minor pagefault:
+2. Major pagefault:

 ###Pagefault tracepoint
-After discussion with my mentor in this project, we have reached the conclusion that i should focus on adding the pagefault Trace point in the kernel.
+After discussions with my mentor in this project, we have reached the conclusion that i should focus on adding the pagefault tracepoint in the kernel.
 This will be done in those three steps :

 1. Create a patch using adding the tracepoint.
 I will study the already submitted patches on the LKML (see [1] and [2]). and adapt them considering the comments from the kernel developers.